blittlemore-coursera/coaclient_javascript/README.md

 ----
     generateAuthTokens(clientName);

-By default start server callback listener on port 9877 and get auth tokens from Coursera OAuth API.
+By default start-server callback listener on port 9876 and get auth tokens from Coursera OAuth API.

 ----
     getAuthTokens(clientName).then(function (tokens) {